storageos/storageos.github.io/_docs/install/kubernetes.md

 ## GCE/GKE Installation

-* Note: Currently GKE does not support kubernetes 1.7.
+* Note: Currently GKE does not support Kubernetes 1.7.
 We expect to support GKE when it upgrades the supported kubernetes version to 1.7+.
-The following instructions are for GCE with a 1.7 kubernetes release installed.
+The following instructions are for GCE with a 1.7 Kubernetes release installed.

-StorageOS needs to run on every node, which makes kubernetes daemonsets the ideal deployment method.
+StorageOS needs to run on every node, which makes Kubernetes DaemonSets the ideal deployment method.
 Before we can create our `daemonSet` we need to enable shared mount propagation to the container for `/var/lib/storageos` and (optionally) enable nbd for faster performance on some workloads.